 7 Habits of Highly Effective SEOs

-After being in the SEO space for over 10 years, I’ve had the privilege of meeting thousands of SEOs.
+After being in the SEO space for over 10 years, we’ve had the privilege of meeting thousands of SEOs.
 And just like in any industry, only a small percentage of them are actually successful.

 1. Effective SEOs practice it